adamtootle/staff-directory/readme.txt

 == Description ==

 Staff Directory is deigned to help you easily display a list of staff/faculty/team members.
-It also supports an array of options for the [staff-directory] shortcode.

 Features: